marcel-goldschen-ohm/TimeSeriesAnalyzer/README.md

 Right-click in an axes for a context menu containing commands to measure properties of all displayed signals in that axes.
 If ROIs are active, report a separate measurement for each ROI, otherwise report a single measurement for each signal.
 The result is stored as a table in the `Measurement` property and also printed in the command window.

 ## Curve Fitting
 Right-click in an axes for a context menu containing commands to fit all displayed `ydata` signals in that axes.
 If ROIs are active, the fit error only consideres data within the ROIs, although the fit is still shown for the entire signal.
 Optionally, you can restrict the fit to be within a single ROI.
 The result is stored in `Data.xfit` and `Data.yfit`, which will be overwritten each time.
+To store multiple fits, the `xfit` and `yfit` fields will need to be copied to new `xNAME` and `yNAME` fields inbetween each fit.

 Right-click on a fit line object for a context menu where you can delete the fit or use it to baseline or normalize the associated `ydata`.

 ## Data Operations
-Right-click in an axes for a context menu containing commands to mask, zero, interpolate or apply math operations to all displayed signals.
+Right-click in an axes for a context menu containing commands to mask, zero, interpolate or apply math operations to all displayed signals in that axes.
 If ROIs are active, only apply the operation within each ROI, otherwise apply it to the entire signal.

 ## Idealization of piecewise continuous signals